 - The use of health, nutrition, and housing programs cannot be considered in the public charge test.

-USCIS created a new Public Charge Resources page here, which includes FAQs about which public benefits are considered when making public charge inadmissibility determinations under the 1999 guidance.
+USCIS created a Public Charge Resources page here, which includes FAQs about which public benefits are considered when making public charge inadmissibility determinations under the 1999 guidance and the new rule.
 For example, it stresses that USCIS does not consider COVID-19 testing, treatment, vaccines, or public benefits specifically related to the coronavirus pandemic.
 It also includes answers to common questions about other programs and tax credits.

-The government stopped following the Trump-era rule on March 9, 2021.
-Since that time, the prior 1999 guidance has been back in effect.
+The government stopped following the Trump-era rule on March 9, 2021, returning to longstanding guidance from 1999 until the new rule went into effect on December 23, 2022.
 For more details on the litigation leading up to March 9, 2021, see our timeline here.